THE SHERWOOD FOREST TRUST

 Working with Nature and Communities

-We’re a small dedicated charity working not just for nature but for people and communities in the county of Nottinghamshire.
+We’re an enthusiastic and active charity, working not just for nature but for people and communities in the county of Nottinghamshire.

 Founded in 1995, we’re the only charity entirely dedicated to Sherwood Forest.